Violating the KCBS inequality with a toy mechanism: Introduction

-Without spacelike separation, things are more complicated.
-In fact, though theory-independent contextuality is of undeniable importance \cite{barbosa2021closing, AmaralWirings}, going as far as to be studied outside the realm of physics \cite{Matt2019, cervantes2018snow, wang2021analysing}, there is no physical phenomenon, like non-locality, that is necessarily associated with it, let alone a non-classical phenomenon, thus the phenomenological significance of contextuality is a matter of debate \cite{deRondeOmelette, MarianRule, SvozilClicks}.
-Furthermore, contextuality in quantum systems is closely related with the Kochen-Specker theorem \cite{sep-kochen-specker}, which lacks in theory-independent contextuality, so the distinction between theory-independent contextuality and quantum contextuality cannot be neglected.
-In quantum theory, though some authors dispute it \cite{deRondeOmelette, SvozilClicks, sep-kochen-specker, hermens2011problem}, the view that contextuality is a signature of non-classicality is, not without reason, widespread \cite{budroni2021quantum, Gupta2022, barbosa2021closing, sep-kochen-specker}.
+In the particular case of Bell scenarios, i.e., scenarios representing freely chosen measurements performed in spacelike separated parts of a system, it is widely accepted that, regardless of what is meant by ``measurement'' or even by ``physical system'' \cite{NaturePopescu}, theory-independent contextuality, which in this case consists in the violation of Bell inequalities \cite{amaral2018graph}, is only possible if non-local phenomena occur \cite{amaral2018graph, BrunnerBell, NaturePopescu}.
+And since non-locality is a non-classical concept, theory-independent contextuality in Bell scenarios is broadly accepted as a signature of non-classicality, i.e., it is a criterion telling us when, as Michael D. Mazurek et al. put it, ``nature fails to respect classical physics'' \cite{NatureMazurek}.
+Without spacelike separation, on the other hand, things are different.
+In fact, though theory-independent contextuality (by which we mean, from now on, contextuality without spacelike separation) is of undeniable importance \cite{barbosa2021closing, AmaralWirings}, going as far as to be studied outside the realm of physics \cite{Matt2019, cervantes2018snow, wang2021analysing}, there is no physical phenomenon, like non-locality, that is necessarily associated with it, let alone a non-classical phenomenon, thus the phenomenological significance of contextuality is a matter of debate \cite{deRondeOmelette, MarianRule, SvozilClicks}.
+Furthermore, the meaning of contextuality in quantum theory strongly depends on the Kochen-Specker theorem \cite{sep-kochen-specker, Kochen1975}, which basically asserts that one cannot consistently interpret all selfadjoint operators of a quantum system as representing properties simultaneously possessed by it \cite{Kochen1975, WhatThing}.
+Kochen-Specker theorem is essentially about classical \textit{realist} descriptions of quantum systems \cite{Kochen1975, WhatThing}, and the idea of realism is unsuitable for most modern theory-independent approaches to physics.
+Hence, the distinction between contextuality within and beyond quantum theory is a relevant one.
+In quantum theory, though some authors dispute it \cite{deRondeOmelette, SvozilClicks, sep-kochen-specker}, the view that contextuality is a signature of non-classicality is widespread \cite{budroni2021quantum, Gupta2022, barbosa2021closing, sep-kochen-specker}.
 In theory-independent contextuality, on the other hand, it is easier to find both views in the literature \cite{SvozilClicks, barbosa2021closing, li2017experimental, Leo, ZhangExperimental, MarianRule}.